espocrm/documentation/administration/troubleshooting-new.md

 2. If the params are correct, then check whether the mysql service runs.
 You can do it by:
 * Opening via database manager as phpMyAdmin etc.
 * Run this command in the terminal `service mysql status`.

+After fix, you should press F5 to reload a web page.